RomainLITUD/Multistep-Traffic-Forecasting-by-Dynamic-Graph-Convolution/README.md

 # Multistep Traffic Forecasting by Dynamic Graph Convolution: Interpretations of Real-Time Spatial Correlations

-This is the open source Keras code of the proposed Dynamic Graph Convolutional Networks (DGCN), a multistep network-level traffic condition forecasting model that can capture and explicitly give explainable spatial correlations among road links.
-The code will be continously optimized and updated later.
+This is the open source Keras code of the proposed Dynamic Graph Convolutional Networks (DGCN), a multistep network-level traffic condition forecasting model that can capture and explicitly give understandable spatial correlations among road links.

 An example of the dataset used in the article (RotCC2) can be downloaded here: https://drive.google.com/file/d/1UCWmA-vLp3LSu1IFSiwdVMXSvdfsVFf9/view?usp=sharing.

-For more datasets please visit DittLab-TUD: https://dittlab.tudelft.nl/,

-or our online traffic dynamics visualization website: http://dittlab-apps.tudelft.nl/apps/app-ndw/home.jsp,

-or directly send an email to one of the author:  G.Li-5@tudelft.nl
+For more datasets please visit DittLab-TUD: https://dittlab.tudelft.nl/, or our online traffic dynamics visualization website: http://dittlab-apps.tudelft.nl/apps/app-ndw/home.jsp, or directly send an email to one of the author:  G.Li-5@tudelft.nl

-To reproduce the results in the paper, please put the corresponding datasets in the "Datasets" file
+To reproduce the results in the paper, please put the corresponding datasets in the "Datasets" file.
+A command-line parsed `.py` file will be added before 1st Feb.

 ![archi](https://user-images.githubusercontent.com/48381256/98677777-cd67e180-235d-11eb-9fd6-4aaaefc790f1.PNG)